suga0828/cpp-basics/README.md

 # C++ Basics

-Examples of basic sintaxys in C++.
+Examples of basic syntaxes in C++.